Aircraft Maintenance Traineeship

 This 27-month programme run by Lufthansa Technik Shannon Aviation Training Academy is completed at Shannon Airport in County Clare.
 It is held in conjunction with the Limerick and Clare Education and Training Board.
 Successful candidates undergo two years of training comprised of both theoretical and practical tuition.
 Upon completion of all exams and practical on the job experience, trainees can apply for their EASA CAT A Aircraft Maintenance License with the Irish Aviation Authority.

-- Leaving Certificate (Minimum of H5 or O4 in Maths)
+- Leaving Certificate (Minimum of H5 or O4 in Math)

 - Fluent in English both written and spoken